 It is important that the new provisions should be located where there has been an established need and not on a like to have basis.
 Priority must be given to walking over cycling and the need of rural communities must not be ignored.
-The Smarter Choices programme has never been fully exploited .
+The Smarter Choices programme has never been fully exploited.

 The Bill also makes no provision for monitoring and analysing the interventions made in delivering the improved network and the integrated network map.
 The majority of routes delivered through Regional Transport Plans or the Safe Routes programme do not include scheme specific monitoring and as a result many local authorities in Wales have a lack of baseline data on walking and cycling.
+There is a need to quantify how people access rail and bus stations that is equally important.
 There must be more active measuring of use age of paths and cycle ways.
 It is likely that sections of the Coastal Path could produce some of the highest use age statics thus highlighting the need for better link paths to the Coast